Participatory arts involve persons living with dementia and caregivers in their development, creation, and evaluation processes.

 With the knowledge that stigma is often propagated by misconceptions, lack of knowledge, and the absence of one-on-one interaction with stigmatized populations, these movements aim to provide opportunities for members of the public to personally interact with community members who are experiencing dementia.
 Frequent interactions between members of the public and persons living with dementia can promote greater understanding of dementia and a more positive attitude towards this condition.
 Fostering care and acceptance in the community towards persons living with dementia can encourage these persons to learn to strive, and maintain meaningful, independent lives.

-Here are two participatory arts programs for persons living with dementia:
+Here are some participatory arts programs for persons living with dementia:

 Sing Out Loud!